-These programmes are aimed at those who have already been offered a place on a postgraduate initial teacher training (ITT) course, subject to completion of an SKE programme.
+The programmes are aimed at those who have already been offered a place on a postgraduate initial teacher training (ITT) course, subject to completion of a SKE programme.
 ITT providers and schools make the final decision on relevant subject knowledge.
 If your school or provider feels that you have the right qualities to become a teacher but you need to up your subject knowledge before you start training, they will talk you through the range of SKE programmes that are available.
 You won't have to pay for SKE; it will be confirmed as part of a conditional offer for ITT.

 There are currently programmes available for the following secondary-phase subjects: